A Donor’s Ethnicity

 Women who are of Middle Eastern or East Indian descent are also highly in demand as egg donors.
 The reason for this is largely cultural or religious; many women struggle with explaining the procedure or why they are doing this type of procedure to family members who may be more traditional.
 Like women with other unique backgrounds, many intended parents or agencies may be willing to provide extra compensation to Middle Eastern or East Indian women.

 One of the more common desirable traits for egg donors is a high level of intelligence or impressive academic performance.
 Some intended parents even insist to look at their potential donor’s IQ scores prior to committing to a cycle.

-Egg donors enrolled or have graduated from Ivy League colleges or top ranking universities are also in high demand.
-They too are eligible to receive higher compensation due to their academic status and accomplishments.
+Thus it’s not surprising that they seek out donors who are not only college educated, but who are enrolled in or have graduated from Ivy League schools.
+They are also eligible to receive higher compensation due to their academic status and accomplishments.